fbpx

 About the Goldman Prize

-Reflecting a lifetime commitment to philanthropy and environmental issues, the Goldman Environmental Prize was founded in 1989 by Richard and Rhoda Goldman.
+Reflecting a lifelong commitment to philanthropy and the environment, the Goldman Environmental Prize was founded in 1989 by San Francisco civic leaders Richard and Rhoda Goldman, who sought to recognize grassroots leaders who didn’t receive the attention they deserved.
 The duo envisioned the Prize as a way to demonstrate the international nature of environmental problems and draw public attention to the global need for action.
-By rewarding ordinary individuals for their outstanding environmental achievements, the Goldmans hoped to inspire others to emulate the examples set by the Prize recipients.
+The work of the Prize continues today with Richard and Rhoda’s children and grandchildren.

 “People of ordinary backgrounds doing extraordinary things to save our Earth.”